Edgar Sá

-Edgar Francisco Reis Sá (born 10 April 1979) is a Portuguese retired footballer who played as a central defender.
+Edgar Francisco Reis Sá (born 10 April 1979) is a Portuguese football coach and former player, who is the first-team coach of Premier League club Wolverhampton Wanderers.

 Football career

 Born in Esmoriz, Aveiro District, Sá spent most of his career with S.C.
 Covilhã, for whom he played 273 games between the Segunda Liga and the third division, scoring 27 goals in his three spells.
 He was awarded the club's medal of honour when he left in June 2016 at the age of 37, having already majored in sports science.

 At the professional level, Sá also represented F.C.
 Marco, A.D.
 Ovarense and C.D.
 Santa Clara, going on to total 349 appearances.